123-anubhav/Setup-devops-softwares-in-windows-11-home/docker_setup_in_ubuntu.md

 Copy
 Edit
 newgrp docker
-Why?
-Allows running Docker commands without sudo.

-✅ Step 10: Test Docker
+🏁 Step 10: Test Docker
+Finally, test the installation by running a simple Docker container:

 bash
 Copy
 Edit
 docker run hello-world
-🛠️ Troubleshooting: Permission Denied Error
+🚧 Troubleshooting: Permission Denied Error
-If you see the following error after Docker installation:
+If you encounter a "permission denied" error when running Docker commands, it may look like this:

 bash
 Copy
 Edit
 docker images
-You get:

 perl
 Copy
 Edit
 permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock:
-Head "http://%2Fvar%2Frun%2Fdocker.sock/_ping": dial unix /var/run/docker.sock: connect: permission denied ✅ Option 1: Run with sudo (Quick Fix) bash
+Head "http://%2Fvar%2Frun%2Fdocker.sock/_ping": dial unix /var/run/docker.sock: connect: permission denied 🛠 Option 1: Run with sudo (Quick Fix)
+You can always run Docker with sudo as a quick workaround:

+bash
 Copy
 Edit
 sudo docker images
-You'll need to use sudo every time unless you fix permissions.
+Note: You will need to use sudo every time unless you resolve the permission issue.

-✅ Option 2: Add Your User to the docker Group (Recommended) Add your user to the Docker group:
+🛠 Option 2: Add Your User to the docker Group (Recommended) To resolve the issue more permanently, add your user to the Docker group:

+Add your user to the Docker group:

 bash
 Copy
 Edit
 sudo usermod -aG docker $USER
-Apply the group change by logging out and back in, or run:
+Apply the group change by logging out and logging back in, or run:

 bash
 Copy
 Edit
 newgrp docker
-Try again:
+After this, try running Docker again:

 bash
 Copy
 Edit
 docker images
-✅ You should no longer get the "permission denied" error.
+✅ You should no longer encounter the "permission denied" error.

-🛠️ If You See “Permission Denied” Error
+🛠️ If You See “Permission Denied” Error Even After Adding to Docker Group Try the following steps:
-Try these:

-Confirm your user is in the docker group:
+Confirm your user is in the docker group by running:

 bash
 Copy
 Edit
 groups $USER
-Should list docker in the output.
+This should list docker in the output.

-If it still fails, run:
+If it still doesn’t work, apply the group change using:

 bash
 Copy
 Edit
 newgrp docker
-or log out and log back in.
+Alternatively, log out and log back in to apply the changes.